vtexdocs/help-center-content/docs/faq/en/why-were-products-not-sent-to-the-marketplace.md

 ---
-title: Why were products not sent to the marketplace?
+title: 'Why were products not sent to the marketplace?'
 id: frequentlyAskedQuestions_727
 status: PUBLISHED
 createdAt: 2017-04-27T22:27:52.318Z